vlad054/Python-bittrex-/README.md

 # Python-bittrex-
-Just visualise information about coins from Bittrex api
+Just visualise information and rate about coins from Bittrex api